 Thus, keeping blood sugars close to normal can help prevent the long-term complications of diabetes mellitus.
 However, there are some risks associated with tight control, particularly an increased risk of hypoglycemia (low blood sugar).

-Monitoring blood sugar levels — Monitoring blood sugar with finger sticks at home can indicate how well diabetes is controlled and serves as a guide to adjusting therapy.
-(See "Patient information: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
-For most people, a target for fasting blood sugar and for blood sugar levels before each meal is 80 to120 mg/dL (4.4 to 6.6 mmol/L); however, these targets may need to be individualized.
+Monitoring blood sugar levels — Monitoring blood sugar with fingersticks at home can indicate how well diabetes is controlled and serves as a guide to adjusting therapy (see "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)").
+For most people, a target for fasting blood sugar and for blood sugar levels before each meal is 80 to 120 mg/dL (4.4 to 6.6 mmol/L); however, these targets may need to be individualized.

 The combination of A1C and fingerstick blood sugars provides information about the average and daily blood sugar levels.

 Type 1 diabetes — Blood sugar control in type 1 diabetes requires some form of insulin, which can be given with insulin injections or an insulin pump.
-Most healthcare providers recommend intensive insulin therapy, which requires frequent blood sugar monitoring in addition to frequent injections or use of an insulin pump.
-(See "Patient information: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)".)
+Most health care providers recommend intensive insulin therapy, which requires frequent blood sugar monitoring in addition to frequent injections or use of an insulin pump.
+(See "Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)".)

 Type 2 diabetes — With type 2 diabetes, it is sometimes possible to control blood sugar levels with lifestyle changes, often in combination with oral medications.
 Insulin injections may be needed when a person is first diagnosed or later in the course of treatment.
 Most people with type 2 diabetes who take insulin require only one or two injections per day.
-(See "Patient information: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)".)
+In 2015, an inhaled form of insulin became available for clinical use.
+Inhaled insulins have not been shown to be effective in reducing A1C levels to the goal of less than 7 percent that is often recommended.
+(See "Patient education: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)".)